safe-global/safe-docs/learn/security/bug-bounty-program.md

 * Being able to steal funds
 * Being able to freeze funds or render them inaccessible by their owners
 * Being able to perform replay attacks on the same chain
-* Being able to change Safe settings or module settings without consent of owners
+* Being able to change Safe settings or module settings without the consent of owners

 #### Out of scope